danabrenn/greenplum-4-3-4-0_no_install/README.md

 Building the Greenplum 4.3.4.0 Environment

-Enter following commands in a terminal window
+Enter following commands in a terminal window:
 1.  $ git init
 2.  $ git clone https://github.com/danabrenn/greenplum-4-3-4-0_no_install.git
 3.  $ cd greenplum-4-3-4-0_no_install
-4.

 Unzip 'VM-Bits-4-3-4-0.7z' to 'greenplum-4-3-4-0_no_install' that was just cloned